FeiYao-Edinburgh/CS-hardware-software/Notes/setupComEnv.md

 conda config --add channels conda-forge conda install somoclu
 ```
 7. Now Miniconda3 and geo env should be ready for use.
-When do not need geo env, `conda deactivate` (Similarly, I have defined a short-cut, `base`, for this command).
+When do not need geo env, `conda deactivate` (Similarly, I have defined a short-cut, `de`, for this command).

-**NB** Steps 5 and 6 are optional can surely be appended to `environment.yml`.
+**NB** Steps 5 and 6 are optional and can surely be appended to `environment.yml`.
 They are described here to illustrate any circumstances whenever personal use of any special packages is needed.

 **NB** Upgrade `xesmf` to a higher version using `pip install --upgrade xesmf`.
 The higher version can regrid dataset automatically.

-**NB** The above process can be largely omitted on [Eddie](https://www.wiki.ed.ac.uk/display/ResearchServices/Anaconda) since it has already provided us many versions of anaconda to use!
+**NB** The above process can be largely omitted on [Eddie](https://www.wiki.ed.ac.uk/display/ResearchServices/Anaconda) since it has already provided us many versions of anaconda.
+Use `module available` and `module load` to look and use them!

 ### Configuring .bashrc to facilitate use of holmes, rebus, eddie, [JASMIN](https://accounts.jasmin.ac.uk/), and etc.
 1. Generate an SSH key pair. (a one-off effort for JASMIN use)